sindresorhus/sindresorhus.github.com/data/apps/any-text.md

 #### The widget does not update when setting the text with the Shortcuts action

-This is unfortunatly a iOS 16 bug.
+This is unfortunately an iOS 16 bug.
 The app correctly tells iOS to update the widget, but iOS delays it for some reason.
 The text will update eventually.

 If you work at Apple → [FB11522170](https://github.com/feedback-assistant/reports/issues/359)